Recover Lost Wages, Property Damages, and Medical Fees.

 Personal Injury

 Every year, thousands of Californians are seriously injured in car accidents.
 Other people’s carelessness, negligence, or outright malice can contribute to these mishaps.
-The law gives you the right to compensation if you suffer a personal injury because of the actions or inactions of another person or entity.
+For example, a truck accident can occur due to the trucking company’s failure to maintain its fleet.
+Lyft or Uber accidents can happen because of the driver’s inattentiveness on the road.
+Depending on the circumstances of your case, you may be entitled to compensation if you suffer a personal injury due to someone else’s negligence.

 Every injury case is unique; our attorneys treat each case with care.
-Some common injuries we cover are:
+Some common injuries often seen in injury claims are:

 • Cervicalgia (severe neck pain, such as from whiplash)